QwenLM/Qwen-VL/README.md

 * ```2023.8.31``` 🌟🌟🌟 We release the Int4 quantized model for Qwen-VL-Chat, **Qwen-VL-Chat-Int4**, which requires low memory costs but achieves improved inference speed.
 Besides, there is no significant performance degradation on the benchmark evaluation.
 * ```2023.8.22``` 🎉🎉🎉 We release both **Qwen-VL** and **Qwen-VL-Chat** on ModelScope and Hugging Face.
 We also provide a [paper](https://arxiv.org/abs/2308.12966) for more details about the model, including training details and model performance.

-## Qwen-VL-Plus

-Qwen-VL-Plus is the upgraded version of Qwen-VL, currently supporting access for free through [Web pages](https://qianwen.aliyun.com) and [APIs](https://help.aliyun.com/zh/dashscope/developer-reference/vl-plus-quick-start/).
-Key features of Qwen-VL-Plus include:

-- Significantly improved ability to process text within images: Making it a helpful tool for tasks such as extracting, organizing, and summarizing text information from images.
-- Expanded range of supported image resolutions: Allowing the model to handle images of different aspect ratios and sizes, including larger and longer images.
-- Enhanced visual reasoning and decision-making abilities: Users can take a picture of a math problem and send it to Qwen-VL-Plus, which will help them solve it step-by-step.

 ## Evaluation